Americans give health care system failing mark: AP-NORC poll

 Retired nurse Pennie Wright, of Camden, Tennessee, doesn’t like the idea of a government-run health care system.

-After switching to Medicare this year, she was surprised to walk out of her annual well-woman visit, once fully covered by her private insurance plan, with a $200 bill.
+After switching to Medicare this year, she was surprised to walk out of her annual well-woman visit, once fully covered by her private insurance plan, with $200 worth of charges for a mammogram and a pap smear.

 She prefers the flexibility she had on her private insurance plan.